MARFT: Multi-Agent Reinforcement Fine-Tuning: Multi-Agent Reinforcement Fine-Tuning

-\end{small} \textbf{Action Normalization.} As shown in equation \eqref{eq:llm-action-probability}, the probability of each token $P\left(w|\cdot \right)$ is less than (or equal to) 1.
-As a result, longer action tends to have a lower joint probability, even though it is more reasonable than other actions in the task.
-To address the issue, \citet{tan2024true} proposed token normalization and word normalization by dividing the joint action probability in \eqref{eq:llm-action-probability} by a constant related to its token or word length.
-It gets rid of the strong assumption that all the actions have similar lengths, which in LLMs, can be an evil condition, because in agentic tasks, it is all too common that solutions generated can be either super long with a chain-of-thought or super short with a direct answer.
+\textbf{Action Normalization.} As shown in equation \eqref{eq:llm-action-probability}, the probability of each token $P\left(w|\cdot \right)$ is less than (or equal to) 1.
+As a result, longer action tends to have a lower joint probability, even though it is more reasonable than other actions in the task. \reviewchange{To address the issue, token normalization and word normalization divide the joint action probability in \eqref{eq:llm-action-probability} by a constant related to its token or word length \citep{tan2024true}.
+This gets rid of the strong assumption that all the actions have similar lengths, which in LLMs can be an evil condition, because in agentic tasks, it is all too common that solutions generated can be either super long with a chain-of-thought or super short with a direct answer.}

 \textbf{Agent-by-agent Update.} Updating every policy during each training epoch may introduce implicit off-policy issues, which can potentially compromise the monotonic improvement guarantee of PPO for individual agents' policies.
 This problem can be exacerbated in LaMAS, where agents often have dependencies on the results of other agents' actions.
 Drawing on the approach of A2PO \citep{wang2023order}, an agent-by-agent update scheme can be employed to restore monotonic improvement for each agent and facilitate stable convergence.